 Hong Kong appeals court judges then responded not in defense of their autonomy but to opposite effect, and without dissenting opinion or argument.
 They ruled that under the Basic Law, Beijing’s interpretation must take precedence.
 And so this one did.
 The consequences are far-reaching.
 They also illustrate how easily the promise of autonomy can evaporate … and how every guarantee can be qualified at Beijing’s discretion.

-Because Chinese mainland law is retroactive, which Hong Kong law is not, the six legislators elected last year on September 4, have now lost their seats for what they did on October 12, following Beijing’s preemptive November 7 interpretation.
+Because Chinese mainland law is retroactive, which Hong Kong law is not (see update note below), the six legislators elected last year on September 4, have now lost their seats for what they did on October 12, following Beijing’s preemptive November 7 interpretation.
 This was announced before a Hong Kong court could issue its ruling on the same matter, which came a week later on November 15.

 The net result so far: Hong Kong’s judicial independence has been compromised.
 So too has the separation of powers principle between the legislature and the executive that was already tenuous under official definitions.
 And the pro-democracy legislative caucus, elected with much celebration last fall, has lost its scant one-third veto-proof minority … which will allow the government to push through several measures it could not have done otherwise.